lneves12/frontend-challenge/systems-ui/README.md

 This project started as a create react app.
 I ended up ejecting the react app configuration because I needed some custom configurations (css-modules).
-If I had the need to keep working on this project I would probably keep all the custom configuration in different files in order to be easier to keep the configurations synchronised with create-react-app project or just evolve that for an internal based custom configuration.
+If I had the need to keep working on this project I would probably keep all the custom configuration in different files in order to be easier to keep track of create-react-app changes.